telnetdoogie/synology-scripts/check_certs.md

 [check_certs.sh](./check_certs.sh)

-This script can be used to find certificate locations on synology NAS that differ from the provided / input certificate:
+This script can be used to find certificate locations on synology NAS that differ from a set of newly / frequently generated certificates.

 `sudo check_certs.sh`